The unified audio layer for AI agents and Voice AI applications

 Record audio to disk

-Because decibri exposes a standard Node.js Readable stream, you can pipe audio directly to a file.
-Set the sample rate and channels to match your target format.
+Decibri provides a one-line record_to_file() helper for the simple case, and full streaming control when you need it.
+Set the sample rate to match your target format.
 No encoding step, no intermediate buffers.

 Works with your existing stack